dekoza/mtgpl/RNA.rst

    When Rakdos Firewheeler enters the battlefield, it deals 2 damage to target opponent and 2 damage to up to one target creature or planeswalker.

+Rakdos Roustabout
+   Whenever Rakdos Roustabout becomes blocked, it deals 1 damage to the player or planeswalker it's attacking.

 Rakdos, the Showstopper
    Flying, trample